 - Full Name

-- Contact information: Phone number, e-mail address and website if any.
+- Contact information: Phone number, e-mail address and website (if applicable)

-Many recruiters place greater emphasis on your work experience.
+Many recruiters view this as the most important section of your resume.
 Here are some pointers on how to maximize this section:

-- Indicate your exact professional title and the inclusive period of employment.
+- Indicate your exact professional title and the dates of employment

-- Give specific numbers, percentages, and other pertinent information on your achievements.
-Use action words when describing the nature of work.
-Be concise yet specific.
+- Give specific numbers, percentages, and other pertinent information on your achievements

 Most importantly, do not lie about your work experience.
 Landing a job is all about establishing trust with your employer.
 There is no room or justification for including “white lies” on your resume.
-Recruiters can tell from the outset if these accounts are fictitious.
-And they can always contact your previous employer to verify.
+Recruiters can tell from the outset if these accounts are fictitious — and they can always contact your previous employer to verify details.3.
+Education

 Focus on the skills that are relevant to the available position.
 For example, if you are applying for the position of Fund Manager, highlight your skills in technical analysis, wave and Dow Theory; fundamental analysis, regression analysis, and C+ Programming, then work down to less relevant but equally important skills.
 These may include writing and foreign languages.

-Lastly, make sure the resume you submit has the same content and details as your online profile.
+Make sure the resume you submit has the same content and details as your online profile and mirrors the skills required in the job posting you are applying to.
 If you are able to grab the attention of the recruiter, you can rest assured that they will check your online profile for consistency.